jaredbradley243/DocsGPT-S3-Script/README.md

 ### What I Learned

-1. **AWS S3 Integration**: Gained practical experience in integrating and automating interactions with AWS S3 using AWS' SDK for Python, Boto3.
+1. **AWS S3 Integration**: Gained practical experience in integrating and automating interactions with AWS S3 using the AWS SDK for Python, Boto3.
 2. **Python With Statement and Context Managers**: Gained experience using 'With Statements' in Python with a custom class behaving as a context manager.

 ### What Could Be Improved